-- our history of losses and need for additional capital to fund our operations and our ability to obtain additional capital on acceptable terms, or at all; - our ability to protect our intellectual property and continue to innovate; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the potential insufficiency of our disclosure controls and procedures to detect errors or acts of fraud; - the accuracy of our estimates regarding expenses, future revenues, and capital requirements; - the success of competing products or technologies that are or may become available; - our ability to grow the business due to the uncertainty resulting from the recent COVID-19 pandemic or any future pandemic; - our ability to comply with complex and increasing regulations by governmental authorities; - our ability to have our securities listed on Nasdaq; - our public securities' potential liquidity and trading; and - our expectations regarding the period during which we qualify as an emerging growth company under the JOBS Act.
+- our history of losses and need for additional capital to fund our operations and our ability to obtain additional capital on acceptable terms, or at all; - · our ability to protect our intellectual property and continue to innovate; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the potential insufficiency of our disclosure controls and procedures to detect errors or acts of fraud; - the accuracy of our estimates regarding expenses, future revenues, and capital requirements; - the success of competing products or technologies that are or may become available; - our ability to grow the business due to the uncertainty resulting from the recent COVID19 pandemic or any future pandemic; - our ability to comply with complex and increasing regulations by governmental authorities; - our ability to successfully execute on our future operating plans as a going concern; - our ability to have our securities listed on Nasdaq; - · our public securities' potential liquidity and trading; and - our expectations regarding the period during which we qualify as an emerging growth company under the JOBS Act.

 Forward-looking statements are based on our management's current expectations, estimates, forecasts and projections about our business and the industry in which we operate and our management's beliefs and assumptions, and are not guarantees of future performance or development and involve known and unknown risks, uncertainties and other factors that are in some cases beyond our control.
-As a result, any or all of our forward-looking statements in this Annual Report may turn out to be inaccurate.
-Important factors that may cause actual results to differ materially from current expectations include, among other things, those listed under "Risk Factors," Use of Discussion and Analysis of Financial Condition and Results of Operations," "Business" and elsewhere in this Annual Report.
+As a result, any or all of our forward-looking statements herein may turn out to be inaccurate.
+Important factors that may cause actual results to differ materially from current expectations include, among other things, those listed under "Risk Factors," Use of Discussion and Analysis of Financial Condition and Results of Operations," "Business" and elsewhere herein or by incorporation by reference.
 Potential investors are urged to consider these factors carefully in evaluating the forward-looking statements.
-You should read thoroughly this Annual Report and the documents that we refer to with the understanding that our actual future results may be materially different from and worse than what we expect.
+You should read thoroughly this prospectus and the documents that we refer to with the understanding that our actual future results may be materially different from and worse than what we expect.
 We qualify all of our forward-looking statements by these cautionary statements.

-The forward-looking statements included in this Annual Report speak only as of the date of this Annual Report.
+The forward-looking statements included in this prospectus speak only as of the date of this prospectus.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that future results, levels of activity, performance and events and circumstances reflected in the forward-looking statements will be achieved or will occur.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.
-You should, however, review the factors and risks we describe in the reports we will file from time to time with the SEC after the date of this Annual Report.
+You should, however, review the factors and risks we describe in the reports we will file from time to time with the SEC after the date of this prospectus.
 See "Where You Can Find More Information."